BloodRayne 2: Plot

 Rayne and her ally Severin find high ranking members of the Cult, who are responsible for hundreds of disappearances in a city.
 Rayne learns of their plot and defeats her ambitious half-sister Ferrill, the apparent leader of the cult.
-It's soon revealed that Kagan himself has long survived over the years and has come out of hiding.
+It is soon revealed that Kagan himself has long survived over the years and has come out of hiding.
 After Kagan has Ferrill dispatched, he sets about the plot to activate the Shroud, blocking out the sun and setting loose an army of vampires and demonic entities to destroy the city, making it his kingdom.
 Rayne again sets her sights on killing Kagan.

 With Kagan's army having taken over the city, Rayne seeks out his tower to face him once and for all, fighting his army to get to him.
 A vengeful Ferrill makes an army of her own to usurp Kagan.
 After Rayne dispatches the last of her half-siblings, she confronts Kagan in his throne room, with Kagan mocking her one last time about the effort he took to create her.
 A fight ensues and Rayne kills her father, avenging her family.

 Despite Kagan's death, the vampires still plague the city, and Severin suggests that Rayne should run it now.
 Brimestone declares martial law to rescue the surviving humans, cracking down hard on all vampires and more vampire overlords setting their sights on the city.

+Development

+The game was developed by a team of around 20 people.